-You will write one inferential question, and one evaluative question based on your text.
-You will then provide strong responses to each question using P.E.E.
-Format.
+Instructions ential question, and one evaluative question based on your text.
+You will then provide a question using P.E.E.
+Format .
 P.E.E.
-Format

-Point: Evidence: Explanation:

-\\\\\\ is better than \\\\\\.
-It is better because \\\\\\.
-That proves it is better as \\\\\\

-Microwave cooking is better than oven cooking.
-It is better because microwaves can cook a meal in far less time than an oven can.
-This proves that it is better as a faster cooking time allows people to spend more time with their family, enjoying their evening with one another, rather than spending their entire night in the kitchen.
+Format Point: Evidence: Explanation: is better than It is better because That proves it is better as time than an oven can. better than oven cooking.
+It is better because microwaves can cook a meal in far less.
+This proves that it is better as a faster cooking time allows people to spend more time ying their evening with one another, rather than spending their entire night in the Inferential Questi ions estion relating to your assigned section of the text in the space provided.
+Craft a fully bh Response on the following page. cbeth and Banquo things that are to come.
+This future-knowledge sets the course for thy do the three sisters choose to tell Macbeth and Banquo these things?
+Inferential Questi on Response

-Inferential Questions

-Write one inferential question relating to your assigned section of the text in the space provided.
-Craft a fully detailed P.E.E.
-Paragraph Response on the following page.

-Though the narrator states there are "two households, both alike in dignity" (Shakespeare 5) in what way do Sampson and Benvolio's actions suggest otherwise?

-Inferential Question Response

-Evaluative Questions

-Write one evaluative question relating to the themes from your assigned section of the text in the space below.
-Craft a fully detailed P.E.E.
-Paragraph Response for one of your evaluative questions.
+Evaluativ luative question relating to the themes from your assigned section of the text in the space be tailed P.E.E.
+Paragraph Response for one of your evaluative questions. low e that your fate is set, that "chance may [act] without [your] stir" (42) or do you believe, that insible for our own choices, and our own futures? we Evaluativ Question Response